bismex/Awesome-person-re-identification/README.md

 **I will immediately reflect the matter if it should be corrected.
 I hope this github page helps many people with research purposes.**
 **Moreover, the latest CVPR2019 papers are summarized in [my personal blog](https://bismex.github.io/).
 Unfortunately, they are written in Korean.**

+### :high_brightness: Updated 2019-08-13
+- The accepted ICCV 2019 papers on arXiv will continue to be updated.
+  - The papers have not been categorized yet.

 ### :high_brightness: Updated 2019-08-09
 - Useful baseline codes have been linked to the "[Code](#8-codes)" section